Niles roller rink collecting legal fee donations ahead of Wednesday court date - Leader Publications

 NILES — Celebrating the 40th anniversary of her business is what Amy Kidwell would rather have been doing this weekend.

+In the document, BCOS Deputy Vanessa Williams is said to have arrived at 7:28 p.m. at Galaxy Roller Rink, and saw approximately 20 juveniles lined up waiting to enter the establishment.
+During the Dec.
+4 interaction, Williams delivered a warning letter for violation of public health orders to Kidwell.

+A separate complaint on Dec.
+11 tipped Williams off to Galaxy Skating Rink being open once again.
+When Williams arrived, she noted more than 100 juveniles inside the roller rink sitting and talking or skating, without masks.
+Williams made contact with Kidwell on Dec.
+11 while at the establishment and cited her for violating the December epidemic order from the MDHHS.
+Her previous interaction was cited as having been in violation of the November epidemic order from Michigan Department of Health and Human Services.

 During the COVID-19 shut downs, indoor roller rinks not been able to reopen.
-In Friday’s Michigan Department of Health and Human Services epidemic order update, indoor roller rinks were continued to be relegated to having one person per 1,000 square feet, or offer one-on-one lessons.
+In Friday’s MDHHS epidemic order update, indoor roller rinks were continued to be relegated to having one person per 1,000 square feet, or offer one-on-one lessons.
 Open skate and skating parties have not been reopened by the state of Michigan.

 The shutdown on roller rinks has been hard on Kidwell, who said she has not received any governmental aid for her business.

-Note: This story has been updated as information has become available.